 Pricing is designed to work with Commerce entities instead of non-Commerce entities.
 Specifically, it's designed to set prices by store, not by warehouse.

-The Commerce pricing engine does not support the following pricing features:
+The Commerce pricing engine doesn't support the following pricing features:

-- The generic currency feature is not supported i.e. even if a trade agreement has the Include generic currency toggle turned on, still this trade agreement will only be considered valid for the currency defined on the trade agreement.
+The generic currency feature isn't supported.
+In other words, even if a trade agreement has the Include generic currency toggle turned on, the trade agreement is still considered valid only for the currency that's defined in it.

-- The standard Supply Chain Management pricing engine supports the pricing calculation based on the "Requested ship date" and "Requested receipt date" along with the current date.
-However, retail pricing currently does not support these values.
-The reason is that for B2C scenarios customers do not expect the requested delivery date to affect the item price.
+The standard Supply Chain Management pricing engine supports the pricing calculation that's based on the requested ship date and the requested receipt date, together with the current date.
+However, retail pricing currently doesn't support these values.
+The reason is that, for B2C scenarios, customers don't expect the requested delivery date to affect the item price.
 In some cases, retailers have both B2B and B2C operations.
-For B2B operations it is common to change prices based on the delivery dates.
+For B2B operations, it's common to change prices based on the delivery dates.
 These retailers can use Supply Chain Management pricing for their B2B business and retail pricing for their B2C business.
-Retail pricing kicks in only if the application user is added as a call center user, so the retailers can assign certain users who will work with the Supply Chain Management pricing and assign a few that will work with the Retail pricing, that is, these users should be added as a call center users.
-Additionally, the Use today's date for calculating prices property in the Commerce parameters > pricing and discounts > Miscellaneous section must be turned on.
-This way they can keep the using accounts receivable parameter value for Requested ship date or Requested receipt date for Supply Chain Management pricing, but the retail pricing will keep using the today's date for pricing calculation.
+Retail pricing goes into effect only if the application user is added as a call center user, so that the retailers can assign specific users who work with the Supply Chain Management pricing and also assign a few who work with retail pricing.
+In other words, these users should be added as call center users.
+Additionally, the Use today's date for calculating prices property must be turned on in the Miscellaneous section on the Pricing and discounts tab of the Commerce parameters page.
+In this way, users can continue to use the Accounts receivable parameter value for the requested ship date or requested receipt date for Supply Chain Management pricing.
+However, the retail pricing continues to use today's date for pricing calculations.